 When dynamite is the energy source, each source point will be drilled and then an explosive charge, detonator/blasting cap will be loaded to the required depth and the hole will be plugged according to federal and state regulations.
 Capwire will connect the charge to the surface for later detonation.
 In areas of difficult drilling, patterns with 2 to 5 shallower holes containing smaller charges, may replace the normal single hole.
 All shot holes will be plugged according to federal and state regulations.
 The seismic drilling rig can be on a wheeled or tracked vehicle.
 There are many types and sizes of drills that are designed to work in the different areas where subsurface conditions can vary considerably (e.g. sand, shale, gravel, and rock).
 Terrain, brush and permit constraints will also affect the type of drill selected for each job.
 It is usual for more than one drill to be used.
 A drilling supervisor will coordinate seismic drilling operations.
 Some drills require water, so the drill buggy may have to travel the line more than once.
 In some cases a water truck will ferry water to the drills as required.

-Cable, geophones (jugs) and recording devices (boxes) are normally carried aboard line trucks or RTVs.
-The cables will be placed along the seismic line.
-In narrow brush cuts, over fences, across creeks and through wet or soft areas, cable will be hand carried by the line crew.
-The geophones and recording devices will be connected to the cable at the prescribed locations.
-When all geophones are in position and the recorder has connected to the cable, the line is ready to be recorded.
-Note: On some jobs, helicopters are used to transport cables, geophones and recording devices in heli-bags to planned locations, from where the line crew manually position them.
+Recording boxes (Sercel RAU or Inova Hawk), geophones (jugs) and batteries are normally carried aboard line trucks or RTVs.
+The recording boxes will be placed along the seismic line.
+In narrow brush cuts, over fences, across creeks and through wet or soft areas, the equipment will be hand carried by the line crew.
+The geophones and recording boxes will be connected at the prescribed locations.
+When all recording boxes and geophones are in position and have been QC’d, the line is ready to be recorded.
+Note: On some jobs, helicopters are used to transport geophones and recording boxes in heli-bags to planned locations, from the locations the line crew will manually position them.